 A Harvest sign and how to paint lettering is an easy tutorial on painting DIY signs without using expensive stencils or cutting machines.
 Create different signs and make them unique.

-I include a form to fill out below to download the letters for this Fall Harvest sign so you can download it and DIY hand paint one for yourself.
+I include a form to fill out below to download the letters for this Fall Harvest sign so you can DIY hand paint one for yourself.

-For one off signs I prefer just hand painting and large lettering is easy to do by hand rather than expensive stencils.
+For one off signs I prefer just hand painting.
+Large lettering is easy to do by hand rather than expensive stencils.

 I love the look of old barn wood but those are as rare as hens teeth around here and when you do find some, they are soooo expensive.